NUWCDIVNPT/stig-manager/CONTRIBUTING.md

 # Contributing to STIG Manager

-**NOTE: This CONTRIBUTING.md is for software contributions.
-You do not need to follow the Developer's Certificate of Origin (DCO) process for commenting on the STIG Manager repository documentation, such as CONTRIBUTING.md, INTENT.md, etc. or for submitting issues.**
+**NOTE: This CONTRIBUTING.md describes our software contribution policy.
+You do not need to follow the Developer's Certificate of Origin (DCO) process for commenting on the STIG Manager repository documentation, such as CONTRIBUTING.md, INTENT.md, etc. or for submitting issues.
+For more information about developing and contributing to the project, please see the [STIG Manager Contribution Guide](https://stig-manager.readthedocs.io/en/latest/the-project/contributing.html) that is part of our [overall documentation](https://stig-manager.readthedocs.io/en/latest/index.html)**

 Thanks for thinking about using or contributing to this software ("Project") and its documentation!